FAQ

 No. A will is a legal document which only takes effect upon your death.
 Up until that time, it is a piece of paper which has no legal significance.

-Does a Loving Trust avoid a Living Probate?
+Does a Living Trust avoid a Living Probate?

 Yes.
-The first and most important part of a Loving Trust is that it is designed to take care of you.
+The first and most important part of a Living Trust is that it is designed to take care of you.
 It is designed to take care of you the way you want, without any interference or “help” from the probate courts.
-A Loving Trust allows you to plan in advance for sickness, disability, or old age.
-Your Loving Trust is created so that it will eliminate the need for guardians, conservators, probate lawyers, probate fees and the humiliating publicity surrounding a Living Probate.
+A Living Trust allows you to plan in advance for sickness, disability, or old age.
+Your Living Trust is created so that it will eliminate the need for guardians, conservators, probate lawyers, probate fees and the humiliating publicity surrounding a Living Probate.

 What is a Death Probate?